An Overview of School Choice: Charters, Magnets, Educational Savings Accounts, and More

 CONCLUSION

 Today, the school choice movement has unprecedented momentum as federal and state policymakers look to expand educational options for students across the country.
 In particular, new ESA programs in states like Tennessee and Texas could offer welcome solutions to families and be an important piece of the puzzle in improving outcomes for all students statewide.
-However, these programs are still in the nascent stages, and parents and policymakers should pay close attention to some key questions as these programs are implemented:

 - Student outcomes: Are these programs improving student learning?
 How do we know?
 Does the state have adequate data to understand outcomes across the range of school choice options?